Detecting LLM-Assisted Academic Dishonesty using Keystroke Dynamics: Materials and methods

 \subsubsection{Countermeasure}

-Our experiments under the proposed deception-based threat model revealed a substantial degradation in ML-based detector performance, confirming their vulnerability to forged keystroke patterns (Table \ref{tab:attack}).
-To mitigate this weakness, we introduce adversarial training that enhances the robustness of ML-based detectors against deception-based threats.
-The adversarial training approach exposes detectors to forged keystroke sequences during training.
+Experiments conducted under the proposed deception-based threat model show substantial performance degradation in ML-based detectors, indicating their vulnerability to forged keystroke dynamics (Table~\ref{tab:attack}).
+To mitigate this vulnerability, we employ an adversarial training strategy that explicitly incorporates forged keystroke sequences into the training process.

+The adversarial training procedure augments the original training data with synthetically generated deception samples.
 For each bona fide training instance $(x_i, K(x_i))$, we generate a corresponding forged sample

 using the keystroke generator $\mathcal{G}$ defined in the threat model.
-The augmented dataset
+The resulting adversarially augmented dataset is given by

-enables the model to learn discriminative boundaries between genuine and forged dynamics (Figure \ref{fig:decision_boundary}).
+Training on $D_{\mathrm{adv}}$ enables the detector to learn decision boundaries that better separate genuine and forged keystroke dynamics, thereby improving robustness to deception-based attacks (Figure~\ref{fig:decision_boundary}).

+As with the threat model and vulnerability analysis, the effectiveness of this countermeasure is bounded by the stated assumptions about the adversary's knowledge and capabilities.
+More adaptive or learned generators, such as those designed to mimic user-specific latency profiles conditioned on text, may pose stronger threats and are left for future investigation.

-\subsection{Performance evaluation}
+\subsection{Performance Evaluation}

-\subsubsection{Evaluation metrics}
+\subsubsection{Evaluation Metrics}

-We measure and report the False Acceptance Rate (FAR) and False Rejection Rate (FRR) of each plagiarism detector, along with the $F_1$ score for balanced comparison of performance.
-In our formulation, \underline{plagiarism is treated as the positive} class and bona fide writing as the negative class.
-Accordingly, FAR denotes the proportion of plagiarized responses incorrectly accepted as bona fide (missed plagiarism), while FRR denotes the proportion of bona fide responses incorrectly flagged as plagiarized (wrongful accusations).
-Reporting both helps ensure that our detectors minimize missed plagiarism cases and unjust penalties, which is essential in high-stakes educational contexts.
+We report the False Acceptance Rate (FAR), False Rejection Rate (FRR), and $F_1$ score for all plagiarism detectors.
+In our formulation, \underline{plagiarism is treated as the positive class}, while bona fide writing is treated as the negative class \cite{Canyakan_2025, ai_academic_integrity}.
+Under this convention, FAR corresponds to the proportion of plagiarized responses that are incorrectly classified as bona fide (missed plagiarism), whereas FRR corresponds to the proportion of bona fide responses that are incorrectly classified as plagiarized (false accusations).

+Reporting both FAR and FRR provides a comprehensive view of detector behavior by capturing errors associated with both missed plagiarism and wrongful accusations, which is particularly important in high-stakes educational assessment settings.

-The $F_1$ score is the harmonic mean of precision (the proportion of correctly identified plagiarized responses among all flagged responses) and recall (the proportion of actual plagiarized responses successfully identified).
-It provides a balanced evaluation of the detector’s ability to capture true instances of plagiarism while minimizing errors in either direction.
+The $F_1$ score is defined as the harmonic mean of precision and recall, where precision measures the proportion of correctly identified plagiarized responses among all responses flagged as plagiarized, and recall measures the proportion of actual plagiarized responses that are correctly detected.
+The $F_1$ score provides a balanced summary of detection performance by jointly accounting for both types of errors.